dfinke/PowerShell_Roslyn_Code_Quoter/README.md

 Note
 ====

-Upadted ReferencedAssemblies.ps1 to point to where you have the Roslyn CTP installed.
+Update ReferencedAssemblies.ps1 to point to where you have the Roslyn CTP installed.

 Run It
 ======